hoffman211/react-boilerplate/README.md

 ###middleware

 We initialize middleware here inside of inside of `server.js` so that we can keep that simple.
+Inside, there is an `api` folder.
+This handles how the initial state is passed down to your components.

 ##helpers